appsec2008/defi-1inch-commander/README.md

 Our goal is to create a powerful yet user-friendly command center for anyone interacting with the world of decentralized finance.

-## Development Log

-For a summary of recent development activities, please see the [Daily Summary](./daily-summary.md).

 ## Technical Architecture

 The DApp is built on a modern, robust, and scalable tech stack, designed for a great developer and user experience.